-The Year of the Adventure Strip Has Its Anniversary: Celebrating Alumnae Alex Raymond, Milt Caniff, Al Capp and Lee Falk
+The Year of the Adventure Strip Has Its Anniversary: Celebrating the Class of 1934 Alumnae Alex Raymond, Milt Caniff, Al Capp and Lee Falk

 By Rick Marschall

 Editor’s note: This article originally ran in Hogan’s Alley #1 and has been updated accordingly.

 Eighty years ago, in a remarkable burst of fecundity, several of the most memorable quality newspaper strips commenced.
 More significantly, 80 years ago a new type of comic strip achieved dominance.